One of my favorite signs says:

 “So don't sit around on your hands!
 No more dragging your feet!
 Clear the path for long-distance runners so no one will trip and fall, so no one will step in a hole and sprain an ankle.
 Help each other out.
 And run for it!”

-What would make people sit on their hands and drag their feet. . .it happens when they make excuses trying to justify what they’ve done or didn’t do.
+What would make people sit on their hands and drag their feet. . .it happens when we make excuses trying to justify what we’ve done or didn’t do.

 The American Heritage Dictionary says that an excuse is “the act of justification.”